Mid-Year Climbing Safety Standards Updates

 Archery

-Elementary - Curricular 2023
+Elementary - Curricular 2024

 • Consult Risk Management.

-• This activity page must be presented to the activity provider prior to the activity taking place.
-The activity provider must meet the minimum requirements listed on this page.
+• The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers.

 Equipment

 • Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the teacher.
+Students must be encouraged to report equipment problems to the Teacher.

 • All of the equipment must be inspected on a regular basis and repaired as necessary.